-Alongside the Green Paper the Government has also issued a consultation paper regarding the process that local authorities can use Right to Buy (RTB) receipts to deliver new homes.
-This includes considering the potential for local authorities to hold on to the additional receipts for longer than the current 3 year agreement, and to allow a higher proportion of RTB receipts to be used to fund new build, albeit these concessions would only be available in areas of high affordability pressure.
-The consultation on this closed on 9 October 2018.
+5.4.1 Alongside the Green Paper the Government has also issued a consultation paper regarding the process that dictates how local authorities can use Right to Buy (RTB) receipts to deliver new homes.
+This includes considering the potential for local authorities to hold on to the additional receipts for longer than the current 3-year agreement, and to allow a higher proportion of RTB receipts to be used to fund new build, albeit these concessions would only be available in areas of high affordability pressure.
+The consultation on this closed on 9 October 2018, and again, as with the Green Paper above, Cabinet await any results of those consultations, and to see if it leads to any greater flexibility for housing authorities around the use of receipts.

-Welfare Reform and Work Act 2016 and the Housing and Planning Act 2016
+5.5 Welfare Reform and Work Act 2016 and the Housing and Planning Act 2016

-The Authority has faced significant challenges in housing terms from legislation linked to the Welfare Reform and Work Act 2016, and the Housing and Planning Act 2016.
+- 5.5.1 The Authority has faced significant challenges in housing terms from legislation linked to the Welfare Reform and Work Act 2016 and the Housing and Planning Act 2016.
 The Authority continues with its implementation of Government policy to reduce rent by 1% for 4 years as enacted in the Welfare Reform and Work Act 2016 for all housing stock including PFI sheltered accommodation homes.
-However, 2019-20 represents the last year of that rent reduction, and from 2020-21 Government has announced that social rents will return to the previous policy of being based on Consumer Prices Index (CPI) plus 1% for at least 5 years to give some greater surety to allow longer-term business planning.
+However, 2019/20 represents the last year of that rent reduction, and from 2020/21 Government has announced that social rents will return to the previous policy of being based on Consumer Prices Index (CPI) plus 1% for at least five years to give some greater surety to allow longer-term business planning.
 Again, the Government consulted on the future of social housing rents between September 2018 and early November, the outcome of which is still awaited, but it is assumed that it will at least confirm the CPI + 1% approach.
-In addition, the Authority is also facing the impact of the continued roll-out of Universal Credit and other welfare reforms.

-In relation to the Housing and Planning Act 2016, the Government had already announced the removal of the Pay to Stay policy last year for those on higher incomes and have now announced their intention not to bring the Higher Value Assets provisions of that Act into effect, repealing this legislation when Parliamentary time allows.
-This removes the threat of Authorities having to sell off a portion of their stock and return a significant proportion of the proceeds of those sales in the form of a "levy" to the Government.
-Government remain committed to the principle of councils using their assets effectively including consideration of the sale of higher value homes, but have decided that this should be a local decision to avoid the creation of any barrier to building new homes.
+In addition, the Authority is also facing the impact of the continued roll-out of Universal Credit and other welfare reforms. - 5.5.2 In relation to the Housing and Planning Act 2016, the Government had already announced the removal of the Pay to Stay policy last year for those on higher incomes and have now announced their intention not to bring the Higher Value Assets provisions of that Act into effect, repealing this legislation when Parliamentary time allows.
+This removes the threat of authorities having to sell off a portion of their stock and return a significant proportion of the proceeds of those sales in the form of a "levy" to the Government.
+Government remain committed to the principle of councils using their assets effectively including consideration of the sale of higher value homes but have decided that this should be a local decision to avoid the creation of any barrier to building new homes.

-Removal of the HRA Borrowing Cap
+5.6 Removal of the HRA Borrowing Cap